UdaykiranEstari/Apple-Store-App-Analytics-A-Practical-SQL-Data-Analysis/README.md

 Through our data analysis, we observed a positive correlation between the number of languages supported by an app and its user ratings.
 Apps that supported a moderate number of languages tended to have better average user ratings.
 This insight indicates that focusing on supporting the most relevant languages for the target audience can significantly improve user satisfaction and overall ratings.

+But as per conclusion 10-15 Language support is enough is good and allot time for other improvement instead of adding more language support

 **3. Low-Rated Genres**